Parental perceptions of parent-therapist alliance and adolescent self-disclosure on the perceived efficacy of adolescent psychotherapy treatment

 This quantitative study explored the impact of parental perceptions of adolescent therapy disclosures on parental perceptions of therapy and therapist.
 Questions examined were (1) whether parental perceptions of their adolescent's therapy disclosures, parent-reported closeness, and parent-reported warmth differ as a function of adolescent age and parent gender and (2) if parent-therapist alliance ratings, parent-reported closeness, and parent-reported warmth were associated with parental perceptions of treatment efficacy, and if perceived disclosures moderated this association.
 Participants were 42 parents who had adolescents (ages 12 to 18) who attended outpatient psychotherapy for a minimum of 6 weeks.
 Demographic information and perceptions of adolescent therapy disclosures, treatment efficacy, therapeutic alliance, closeness, and warmth were reported in an anonymous online survey.
 Fathers perceived more closeness with older adolescents than younger adolescents.
 Therapeutic alliance was significantly associated with treatment efficacy for parents of both genders; disclosure moderated this association when therapeutic alliance was low.
 Findings indicate gender differences in parental perceptions of parent-adolescent relationships, and suggest adolescent disclosures moderate how parents form perceptions of therapy.
 Findings have implications for how social workers working with adolescents can balance the facilitation of a client's autonomy with the parental involvement that is so crucial to the therapeutic process.

 Maltese, Kara G., "Parental perceptions of parent-therapist alliance and adolescent self-disclosure on the perceived efficacy of adolescent psychotherapy treatment" (2015).
-Theses, Dissertations, and Projects.
-920.
+Masters Thesis, Smith College, Northampton, MA.